symblai/symbl-web-sdk/README.md

 await symbl.unmute(stream);
 ```

-### Using createStream to start a realtime request
+### Using `createStream` to start a realtime request

 Creating a stream using `symbl.startRealtimeRequest(config)` has been deprecated in favor of `symbl.createStream(config)`.
 For `createStream`,
 the WebSocket is started in a non processing state.
 You must send the start request before processing any audio.

+### Starting the stream

 The `createStream` function returns a `stream` object.
-In order to start the connection you can call `symbl.unmute(stream)`.
-Unmute will send
+The way to start the connection is dependant on whether you pass `disconnectOnStopRequest` as `false` or not.

-the start request and start the audio streaming.
+If `disconnectOnStopRequest` is set to false ou can call `symbl.unmute(stream)`.
+Unmute will send the start request and start the audio streaming.

+If `disconnectOnStopRequest` is not set or set to true, you need to call `symbl.start(stream)` to start the stream.

 ### Using mute/unmute to pause a connection.